fabiosenracorrea/Rocketseat_go_stack/readme.md

 ## Final Project

 During the course, a fully functional application was built from scratch.
-You can find it's code and previews on a separate repository here. **(TBA TBA TBA)**
+You can find it's code and previews on a separate repository [here](https://github.com/fabiosenracorrea/Go_Barber).

 ## What will you find here?